By all accounts, Paul Walker was a great person.

 On Saturday night, after leaving a toy drive organized by his charity for victims of Typhoon Haiyan in the Philippines, Walker got into the passenger seat of his friend Roger Rodas’ 2005 Porsche Carrera GT.
 The next thing we know, the Porsche collided with a tree a couple of hundred feet from Rodas’ specialty car shop on Hercules Street in Santa Clarita and burst into flames.
 Both men died in the crash.
 Based on camera footage and tire patterns on the street, authorities estimate that the pair were going well over the posted 45 mile per hour speed limit…perhaps as high as 90 miles per hour.

 The tragedy is being mourned across the world.
-Social media websites, news websites are filled with tributes.
+Social media and news websites are filled with tributes.
 The memorial at the scene of the crash looks larger than some of L.A.’s parks.
 Walker is survived by a teenage daughter who is, of course, completely heartbroken.
 The Sheriff’s Department is looking into the crash.

 This isn’t a surprise.
 By all accounts, Paul Walker was a great person.